chozabu/JumpingCube/README.md

-#Basic Plugin for Retroshare
+#JumpingCube Game (and some paintchat)

-This is currently a simple paint+chat plugin for retroshare.
+This is currently a simple game+paint+chat plugin for retroshare.

+It is not intended for practical use - mostly as a project for me to get a handle on RS.

 It uses some code from several other plugins, including electrons paintchat plugin.